 In a nutshell, a target audience is a distinct group of customers who are likely to respond to your marketing messages.
 They are classified according to demographic or behavioral categories which include location, gender, age, income level, and purchasing intentions.

 If you target a specific audience, your focus is less on the ads themselves, but more on the message.
 Remember, the language, tone, and content you use to engage with your customers may not be the same in one demographic to another.
-Finding the right audience will set the best tone and message to customers.
+Finding the right audience will set the best tone and message for customers.

 Additionally, creating a target audience profile sets a direction for your marketing strategies and keeps your messaging consistent and relevant.
 As a result, you build a genuine relationship with customers.